Being 17: Plot

 Nathan is killed in a mission, shattering the lives of his wife and son.
 After the funeral, Thomas embraces Damien while consoling him.
 As Marianne falls into a deep depression, Thomas moves back to live with them to help look after Marianne.
 He keeps her company while Damien is away at school.
 The relationship between the two boys warms up.
 They work together, discussing a classroom project on desire.
 When Marianne finds the strength to go back to work, it is time for Thomas to return to his farm.
 Marianne goes to bed earlier that night.
 Damien tells Thomas that he still loves him and that he is not ashamed of his feelings.
 Thomas asks him to shut up and kisses him on the mouth.
 The two boys then make love and top each other.
 The next morning, Thomas leaves before Damien wakes up.
 Damien goes to Thomas's farm where they talk about the previous night and their feelings.
 Thomas is happy to have Damien on the farm, but each time Damien tries to kiss him, he says "not here", though he doesn't regret having sex with Damien.
-Several weeks or months later, a nervous Thomas is seen punching on the door to Damien's family house and asking Damien to stay with him as he gets a superstitious panic that he might bring bad luck when his foster mother is in labor.
+Several weeks or months later, a nervous Thomas is seen punching on the door to Damien's family house and asking Damien to stay with him as he gets a superstitious panic that he might bring bad luck when his mother is in labor.
 Marianne and Damien accompany him to the happy occasion.
 Marianne decides that it is better for her to take a job offer and move to Lyon.
 She tells her son that Thomas can come and visit, but Damien is doubtful.
 Marianne then tells him that he has to have more confidence in himself and in life.
 In the last scene, Thomas happily goes down to the slope to meet Damien and they kiss.